Limbo: Islam

+Greek mythology

 In Classical Greek mythology, the section of Hades known as the Fields of Asphodel were a realm much resembling Limbo, to which the vast majority of people who were held to have deserved neither the Elysian Fields (Heaven) nor Tartarus (Hell) were consigned for eternity.

+Buddhism

 In Buddhism, Bardo (Sanskrit: antarabhāva) is sometimes described as similar to limbo.
 It is an intermediate state in which the recently deceased experiences various phenomena before being reborn in another state, including heaven or hell.
 According to Mahāyāna Buddhism, the arhat must ultimately embrace the path of the bodhisattva, despite having reached enlightenment.
 The Laṅkāvatāra Sūtra states that an arhat obtains a samādhikāya ('rapture-body') and is reborn in a lotus in a transitory state of existence, unable to awaken for a whole eon.
 This is likened to a person intoxicated who must spend a certain period of time before becoming sober.